artefactory/NLPretext/README.md

 ### **No more pretext for dirty text** :pencil:

-:tired_face: *Working on an NLP project and tired of always looking for the same silly preprocessing functions on the web?*
+> *Working on an NLP project and tired of always looking for the same silly preprocessing functions on the web?*  :tired_face:

-:disappointed_relieved: *Need to efficiently extract email adresses from a document?
+> *Need to efficiently extract email adresses from a document?
 Hashtags from tweets?
-Remove accents from a French post?*
+Remove accents from a French post?* :disappointed_relieved:

 **NLPretext got you covered!** :rocket:

 NLPretext packages in a **unique** library all the text **preprocessing** functions you need to **ease** your NLP project.

 :mag: Quickly explore below our preprocessing pipelines and individual functions referential.